Travel & Accommodations

 The Petersham Hotel

-This is where the welcome party and day after activities will be held.
-We have arranged for a room block and will be providing transportation to and from this hotel on the wedding day.
+Ideal if you’ll be spending the whole weekend with us!
+This is where the welcome party and day after activities will be held, and we have arranged for transportation to and from this hotel on the wedding day.

 Coach and Horses

-Ideal for a shorter stay, this hotel is only a 5 minute walk from Kew Gardens and a 10 minute drive to the welcome party and day after activities.
-We also have a room block here.
+Ideal for a shorter stay, this hotel is only a 5 minute walk from Kew Gardens and a 10 minute drive to the welcome party and most other activities.

 Additional Hotel Options: